Book One: A SIMPLE ACT OF KINDNESS

 Embarrassed, my mother admitted she had

-only paid the school bill a single time the entire school year.
+only paid the school bill only one time the entire school year.
 She

 support payments back in October.